 We cater to suit all levels of experience: from the novice to the experienced outdoorsperson, and our variety of engaging courses will appeal to:

-- interstate & international visitors doing the Overland Track, Walls of Jerusalem, or other Tassie hikes
+- interstate & international visitors doing the Overland Track, Walls of Jerusalem, Bay of Fires, or other Tassie hikes

 - day hikers & multi-day hikers